 Some food myths were made up decades ago, and yet we still can’t seem to shake them.
 Like, sometimes we’ll take any tips we can get, but we don’t stop to realize this advice was literally created during the same time that women were advised not to exercise because it would make them less feminine.
-It’s 2017, and we’re *starting* to know better.
+It’s 2018, and we’re *starting* to know better.
 I mean, if we can order bottles of tequila on an app and convince our boyfriends to go to a Rihanna-themed spin class on a Saturday, we can do anything.
 It’s time to stop giving up healthy foods just because someone once told us they’re unhealthy.
-Here are six we can start with:
+Here are six formerly unhealthy foods we can start with.

 1. Regular Potatoes